-The iron ring is worn by many engineers in Canada, reminding those who wear it of their ethical obligations associated with the engineering profession in the service of the public.
+The Iron Ring is worn by many Engineers in Canada, reminding those who wear it of their ethical obligations associated with the Engineering profession in the service of the public.
 The concept originated in 1922 with seven former heads of the Engineering Institute of Canada.
-These Seven Wardens wanted to create a symbol as a reminder to the engineer – and others – of the engineer’s obligation to live by a high standard of professional conduct and to maintain humility.
+These Seven Wardens wanted to create a symbol as a reminder to the Engineer – and others – of the Engineer’s obligation to live by a high standard of professional conduct and to maintain humility.

-Historically, rings were wrought iron.
+Historically, Rings were wrought iron.
 Rings today are made of stainless steel.
-Obligated engineers are asked to return their ring after they leave active service as an engineer; and so a number of rings given to newly obligated engineers have their own part in the history of engineering service in Canada.
+Obligated Engineers are asked to return their Ring after they leave active service as an Engineer; and so a number of rings given to newly obligated Engineers have their own part in the history of Engineering service in Canada.

-The ring is presented to graduates and other qualified obligants in a private ceremony, which is known as The Ritual of the Calling of an Engineer.
+The Iron Ring is presented to graduates and other qualified Obligants in a private ceremony, which is known as The Ritual of the Calling of an Engineer.
 The ceremony was developed with the help of Rudyard Kipling, the Nobel-prize winning English author and poet.
 While the ceremony is not secret, it is a private function.
 Guests are asked not to take photographs or make recordings during the ceremony.